William Hawley Clark: Early life and education

 William Hawley Clark was born in Escanaba, Michigan on May 10, 1919, the third child and only son of William James Clark and Elsie Hawley Clark.
 He graduated from Escanaba High School in 1937 and enrolled at the University of Michigan.
 In August 1939 he attended the World Conference of Christian Youth in Amsterdam.
-The onset of World War II held up his plans to study for his junior year abroad at the American University in Beirut.
-However, after spending the first months of the war in Normandy, France, he eventually made his way to the middle east.
+The onset of World War II held up his plans to study for his junior year abroad at the American University of Beirut.
+However, after spending the first months of the war in Normandy, France, he eventually made his way to the Middle East.
 He earned a Bachelor of Arts at the University of Michigan in 1942.
 While there he was president of the religious society where he met his future wife.
 On June 12, 1943, Clark married Rosemary Ellen Lehman of Fort Wayne, Indiana at St Andrew's Episcopal Church in Ann Arbor, Michigan.
 Clark attended Chicago Theological School and Episcopal Theological School.
-He earned his Bachelor of Divinity from ETS in 1945.
+He earned a Bachelor of Divinity degree from ETS in 1945.

 Ordained ministry

-Clark was ordained deacon in September 1945 by Bishop James De Wolf Perry of Rhode Island and priest in April 1946 by Bishop Frank W. Creighton of Michigan.
+Clark was ordained deacon in September 1945 by Bishop James De Wolf Perry of the Diocese of Rhode Island and priest in April 1946 by Bishop Frank W. Creighton of the Diocese of Michigan.
 He served the Episcopal parishes of St Paul's Flint, and Trinity, Flushing in the Episcopal Diocese of Michigan from 1945 to 1949.
 From 1949 to 1951 he served the parishes of St Peter's in Monroe, Connecticut and St Andrew's in Madison, Connecticut.
 In 1951 he was called to be rector of Trinity Church in Concord, Massachusetts.
 During his time there he taught at Episcopal Theological School, served on the standing committee of the diocese, and oversaw plans to expand Trinity in Concord by the building of a new church next to the older one.
 During the academic year of 1960–1961, he took a family sabbatical with his wife and three children to Canterbury, England.
 He studied at St Augustine's Abbey.